TimRoith/TimRoith.github.io/docs/_pages/home.md

 I'm currently a Postdoc at the [computational imaging group](https://helmholtz-imaging.de/team/) at [DESY](https://www.desy.de/).

-## News

-You can now sign up for our one-day workshop on [the mathematics of transformers](https://indico.desy.de/event/Transformers25/) which takes place on 26th of September 2025 at DESY in Hamburg.

 ## Recent Posts

 {% for post in site.posts limit: 6 %}